AprentiDigital/DSLDocumentation/glossary.md

 ### Selenium

-An open source suite of software that provides a standardized api to itneract with the different types of browsers.
-Very popular in the testing of websites and many other tools have been build on top of Selenium.
+Selenium is an open source suite of software that provides a standardized API to interact with different browsers.
+It is very popular for testing websites, and many other tools have been build on top of Selenium.

 ### Selenium grid

-A configuration of a Selenium controller and Selenium Nodes that provide a collection of browsers that tests can utilize.
-The controller provides the best matching browser for tests depening on what it has avaialble.
+The Selenium grid is a configuration that includes a Selenium controller and Selenium Nodes, which provide a collection of browsers that can run tests for you.
+The controller provides the best matching browser for tests depending on what it has available.

-Altough setting this up can be complex, it can also be as simple as a singe docker compose file.
+Although setting up the Selenium grid can be complex, it can also be as brief as a single Docker compose file.

 ### Source Control

 Source control, also known as version control, is change management for sets of information like source code and documents.
-Source control tools like Git allow individuals or groups of people to make and keep track of changes to data and resources, merge and resolve conflicting changes, and reverse or revert changes if needed.
+Source control tools like [Git](#git) allow individuals or groups of people to make and keep track of changes to data and resources, merge and resolve conflicting changes, and reverse or revert changes if needed.

 Distributed version control is a kind of source control where everyone working on a project has a complete copy of it mirrored on their own computer as well as a complete history of its changes.